Harry Maguire: 2014–2016

-2015–2016: Loan to Wigan Athletic

 After making only six appearances across all competitions at Hull, Maguire joined Wigan Athletic of the Championship on a one-month loan deal on 10 February 2015.
 A week later, he debuted in a 1–0 win at Reading.
 On 28 February, he scored a header from Jermaine Pennant's cross in a 3–1 win away to Blackpool.
 Having played as many games in his month-long loan as he had for Hull in the first half of the season, Maguire's stay at the DW Stadium was extended until the end of the season.

-2016–2017: First team regular and impressive performances
+2016–2017

 While Maguire was out on loan, Hull had been relegated to the Championship.
 On 28 May 2016, they won promotion back with a 1–0 play-off final win over Sheffield Wednesday at Wembley Stadium, with him replacing goalscorer Mohamed Diamé in the final minute.

-In 2016–17, manager Mike Phelan made Maguire into a first-team regular.
-Maguire scored his first goal for Hull in a 2–1 EFL Cup win against Bristol City on 25 October 2016.
+In the 2016–17 season, Maguire established himself as a first-team regular under manager Mike Phelan.
+Maguire scored his first goal for Hull on 25 October 2016 in a 2–1 away win against Bristol City in the EFL Cup.
 Maguire captained Hull in their league victory against Middlesbrough on 5 April 2017 and scored his first Premier League goal in the 4–2 win.
 In a season that ended with relegation, he was voted Hull's Player of the Year by both the fans and the players.

 Leicester City

-2017–2019: Successful performances

 On 15 June 2017, Maguire signed for Premier League club Leicester City on a five-year contract for an initial £12 million fee, potentially rising to £17 million with add-ons.
-He made his debut on 11 August as the season began with a 4–3 loss at Arsenal, and eight days later he scored his first goal for the Foxes, heading in Riyad Mahrez's corner to conclude a 2–0 win over Brighton & Hove Albion at the King Power Stadium.
-He played in every minute of the 2017–18 season and was awarded player of the season, as well as players' player of the season at the club's end of season awards.
+He made his debut on 11 August as the season began with a 4–3 loss away to Arsenal, and eight days later he scored his first goal for Leicester, heading in Riyad Mahrez's corner to conclude a 2–0 home win over Brighton & Hove Albion.
+He played in every minute of the 2017–18 season and was awarded Player of the Season, as well as Players' Player of the Season at the club's end of season awards.

-Amid speculation about a transfer to Manchester United for a potential world-record fee for a defender, Maguire's Leicester manager Claude Puel confirmed on transfer deadline day of 9 August 2018 that Maguire would stay at the club, his only travel to Manchester being to face United with the Leicester squad in the fixture the evening after.
+Amid speculation about a transfer to Manchester United for a potential world-record fee for a defender, Leicester manager Claude Puel confirmed on transfer deadline day of 9 August 2018 that Maguire would stay at the club, his only travel to Manchester being to face United with the Leicester squad in the fixture on the following evening.